CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Configuring-switchd.md

 `switchd` also exports a file system, mounted on `/cumulus/switchd`, that presents all the `switchd` configuration options as a series of files arranged in a tree structure.
-You can seTo shoe the contents by parsing the `switchd` tree; run, run the `tree /cumulus/switchd`.
-The output below is command.
-The following example shows output for a  a switch with one switch port configured:
+You can see the contents by parsing the `switchd` tree; run `tree /cumulus/switchd`.
+The output below is for a switch with one switch port configured:

     cumulus@switch:~$ sudo tree /cumulus/switchd/
     /cumulus/switchd/